backpacked/homebridge-gpio-garagedoor/README.md

 ## Getting Started

-This GPIO based Garage Door plugin uses a [Raspberry Pi](https://www.raspberrypi.org) equipped with [Homebridge](https://github.com/nfarina/homebridge), an externel relay board and a reed switch to control a garage door through Apple's [HomeKit](https://www.apple.com/ios/home/).
+This GPIO based Garage Door plugin uses a [Raspberry Pi](https://www.raspberrypi.org) equipped with [Homebridge](https://github.com/nfarina/homebridge), an external relay board and a reed switch to control a garage door through Apple's [HomeKit](https://www.apple.com/ios/home/).

 This setup will work with most garage door openers which expect 2 connection points on the garage door opener to be connected to activate the garage door.